cvonholly/oepfelchasper-scanner/README.md

 # 🗺️📸 Route Scanner

 This is a personal project combining my passion as a Velokurier for Öpfelchasper and innovative software application.
+A Blog Post on the project is available [here](https://cvonholly.cc/blog/oepfelchasper-tracker/).

 A lightweight, serverless web application that allows users to snap a photo of a printed list of addresses and instantly generate an ordered, multi-stop Google Maps route.